Data-Centric-AI-Community/.github/profile/README.md

 <a href="https://datacentricai.community"><img height="50" src="https://raw.githubusercontent.com/Data-Centric-AI-Community/.github/main/profile/img/dcai.png"/></a>

-## Welcome to the Data-Centric AI Community!
+## Welcome to the Data-Centric AI Community

-We're a group of data science enthusiasts committed to developing AI and ML applications with a focus on data quality!
-We get together to learn, discuss, and collaborate on topics such as Data Quality, Data Profiling, Data Labeling, and Synthetic Data, closing the gap between data understanding and improvement.
+We're a group of **data science enthusiasts committed to developing AI and ML applications** with a focus on data quality!
+We get together to **learn, discuss, and collaborate** on topics such as **Data Quality, Data Profiling, and Synthetic Data**, closing the gap between data understanding and improvement.

-We're also the main contributors of [ydata-profiling](https://github.com/ydataai/ydata-profiling), [ydata-synthetic](https://github.com/ydataai/ydata-synthetic), and [ydata-quality](https://github.com/ydataai/ydata-quality), three open-source projects focused on producing **high-quality data** for machine learning applications.
-Contributions are welcome, go ahead and get started on those PRs!
+### Start learning data science with beginner-friendly projects! 💻 </b>

+- 🤖 **nist-crc-2023**: Your first hands-on [machine learning project](https://github.com/Data-Centric-AI-Community/nist-crc-2023) on synthetic data
+- 🐍 **awesome-python-for-data-science**: The roadmap to [learn data science](https://github.com/Data-Centric-AI-Community/awesome-python-for-data-science) in 2023!
+- 📦 **awesome-data-centric-ai**: Stay up to data with the latest resources on [Data-Centric AI](https://github.com/Data-Centric-AI-Community/awesome-data-centric-ai)
+- 👾 **Join us on our [Discord Server](http://discord.com/invite/mw7xjJ7b7s)** to meet and learn from other data enthusiasts!

 You can follow our updates on the [website blog](https://datacentricai.community) or on [Medium](https://medium.com/data-centric-ai-community) and subscribe to our [newsletter](https://datacentricai.community/#newsletter) to stay up to date with our events, data initiatives, and to receive monthly tricks and tips on how to achieve actionable data to feed your machine learning models.

-If you're not sure where to start, look into our [awesome-data-centric-ai](https://github.com/Data-Centric-AI-Community/awesome-data-centric-ai) repository for a curated list of Data-Centric AI tools or get your data skills to the next-level with our [tutorials and resources](https://github.com/Data-Centric-AI-Community/awesome-data-centric-ai/tree/master/medium).

-Feel free to get in touch!
-You can reach us at community@ydata.ai or join us on our [Discord Server](https://discord.gg/mw7xjJ7b7s).
+📧 Feel free to get in touch!
+You can reach us at community@ydata.ai.
+And good news, if you have questions about project such as [ydata-profiling](https://github.com/ydataai/ydata-profiling) or [ydata-synthetic](https://github.com/ydataai/ydata-synthetic), you can find the right persons to help you in our community! 🥳

 ![footer_dcai](https://raw.githubusercontent.com/Data-Centric-AI-Community/.github/main/profile/img/footer-dcai.png)